microbuilderz/AWS/CoudPractitioner/AWS-course.md

 ### Amazon Machine Images (AMI)

-are a custimization of EC2 instances.
+Are a custimization of EC2 instances.

 ### Storage Gateway

 Brige between on premise data and cloud.
 ### EBS Storage

-EBS storage is a network drive , One EBS volume can be attached to a single instance.
+EBS storage is a **network drive** , One EBS volume can be attached **to a single instance**.
-Are locked to one AZ.
-EBS volume are persistant. only same AZ instances cann attach to EBS. to transfer EBS volume data across regions, we can use snapshot to restore it in another region or AZ.
+Are **locked to one AZ**.
+EBS volume are **persistant**. only same AZ instances cann attach to EBS. to transfer EBS volume data across regions, we can use **snapshot** to restore it in another region or AZ.
 EBS snapshots are stored in amazone S3.
 ### Instance Storage

-Hardware disk storage.
+**Hardware** disk storage.
 Better IO performance.
-They loose their storage when detached.
+They **loose their** storage when detached.
 They are good for buffer/ cache / temporary content.

 ### EFS storage

-can be mounted to 100s of EC2. shared EFS. works across multiple AZ. expensive. it is scalable.
+Can be mounted to 100s of EC2. shared EFS. works across **multiple AZ**. expensive. it is scalable.

 ## Elastic Load Balancer & Auto scaling group